Vaibhavi1Venkatesh/samsung-riscv/README.md

 # Samsung RISC-V Task 1

-This repository contains the work for Task 1 of the RISC-V Talent Development Program.
+This repository contains the work for Tasks of the RISC-V Talent Development Program.

 ## Contents
 - `task1`: RISC-V based screenshots.